The Hands-On Growth Laws Theory Cookbook: Digestif: Ecological implications of proteome allocation and growth laws

+A smaller adaptability sector~$\phi_\text{AD}$ allows a larger investment in the core catabolic sector $\phi_{C^\star}$, thereby supporting faster growth.
+Instead, a larger~$\phi_\text{AD}$ favors survival and adaptability at the cost of growth~\cite{Omer2025}.

-This trade-off has important consequences on bacteria's fitness~\cite{Kussell2005, Biselli2020} and underscores a strong interplay between ecological conditions and proteome regulation.
-The displayed results show that when bacteria are presented with different substrates, they often display complex regulation of the stress and adaptive sectors, presumably reflecting the ecological contexts in which these traits evolved.
+This trade-off has important consequences for bacteria's fitness~\cite{Kussell2005, Biselli2020} and underscores a strong interplay between ecological conditions and proteome regulation.
+The results show that, when exposed to different substrates, bacteria often display complex regulation of the stress and adaptive sectors, presumably reflecting the ecological contexts in which these traits evolved.